Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Polarization variance and scaled spin fluctuations

 Consider, for definiteness, the contribution from nucleus $A$.
 It contains $\NA$ diagonal terms with $i=k$ and $\NA(\NA-1)$ off-diagonal terms with $i\neq k$,

-where $\rho_A^{(1)}( s)$ is the one-body spin density of participants from nucleus $A$,and $\rho_A^{(2)}(s_1,s_2)$ is the two-body spin density defined nucleus $A$.
+where $\rho_A^{(1)}(s)$ is the one-body spin density of participants from nucleus $A$, and $\rho_A^{(2)}(s_1,s_2)$ is the two-body spin density for nucleus $A$.
 An analogous expression holds for nucleus $B$.
 Inserting Eq.~\eqref{eq:AA_corr_app} (and its $B$ counterpart) into Eq.~\eqref{eq:P2_decomp_app} yields

 For collisions of identical nuclei one has $\rho_A^{(n)}=\rho_B^{(n)}$ and Eq.~\eqref{eq:P2_full_app} reduces, up to an overall normalization factor, to the schematic relation \eqref{eq:P2_rho_main} given in the main text.
 The dependence on the one-body densities $\rho^{(1)}$ reflects the trivial variance of independent spins, while the terms containing $\rho^{(2)}$ encode genuine two-body spin--spin correlations, such as those induced by $\alpha$ clustering.